 Business partners are the new category of risk for any company striving to comply with competition rules.
 Illogical as it may sound from an economic perspective, with business specialisation often achieving optimum results in terms of resource consumption, collaboration can lead to substantial fines if competition rules are neglected.
 In this case it does not even matter whether collaboration is with a competitor, supplier, or customer.
 Each particular case will have its own risks and liability levels.

-The CJEU ruling is interesting in terms of a company’s relationships with external service providers, subcontractors and consultants, who might just as well be referred to as middlemen.
+The CJEU ruling is interesting in terms of a company’s relationships with service providers, subcontractors and consultants, who might just as well be referred to as middlemen.
 Companies have so far been aware that direct contact with competitors about prices or plans is dangerous.
-But what would happen if such anti-competitive practices were undertaken by an independent service provider?
-Could the customer then be held responsible for the service provider’s actions?
+But what would happen if such anti-competitive practices were undertaken by an independent supplier of services?
+Could the customer then be held responsible for the supplier’s actions?
 The CJEU finds that he could – and the Competition Council probably agrees.

-The ruling on VM Remonts case offers three scenarios where a company can be fined for its part in a cartel after its business partner has acted against competition rules, but the company’s own actions are not blatantly unlawful.
-These are not exhaustive cases, yet they are practical.
+The VM Remonts ruling offers three scenarios where a company can be fined for its part in a cartel after its business partner has acted against competition rules, but the company’s own actions are not blatantly unlawful.
+These are not exhaustive cases, yet they are practical:

 The background to these examples is simple.
 Company X passes its trade secret (cost calculations) to a service provider and asks him to prepare a competitive bid.
 The bid prepared by the service provider suggests price-fixing with X’s competitors Y and Z.